sylvainprigent/sdeconv/docs/source/intro.rst

 Library components
 ------------------
-SDeconv is written in python3 and uses scipy library for data structures.
-SDeconv library is organized as a scikit library and provides a module for each components of deconvolution algorithms:
+SDeconv is written in python3 with pytorch.
+SDeconv library provides a module for each components of deconvolution algorithms:

-* **psfs**: this module defines the interface to implement a Point Spread Function generator.
+* **psfs**: this module defines the interface to implement Point Spread Function generators.
-* **deconv**: this module defines the interface to implement a deconvolution algorithm
+* **deconv**: this module defines the interfaces to implement a deconvolution algorithm with or without neural networks

 Furthermore, the library provides sample data, a command line interface, and a application programing interface to ease the integration of the sdeconv deconvolution algorithms into software.